-IRPE is an independent, nonprofit lifelong learning program on the campus of Brooklyn College of the City University of New York.
-We foster peer learning among adults.
-We do this through classes, seminars and cultural activities designed and conducted by members and volunteers in an informal, non-competitive and intellectually stimulating environment.
-We are one of the oldest lifelong learning programs in the U.S. and continue to adhere to our basic concept which is to create, adapt and maintain an academically-oriented, campus-based lifelong learning program run by adults for adults.
+Brooklyn Lifelong Learning (BLL) is an independent, nonprofit lifelong learning program on the campus of Brooklyn College.
+We foster peer learning among adults through classes, seminars and cultural activities designed and conducted by members and volunteers in an informal, noncompetitive and intellectually stimulating environment.
+We are one of the oldest lifelong learning programs in the United States and continue to adhere to our basic concept — to create, adapt and maintain an academically oriented, campus-based lifelong learning program run by adults for adults.

-The Brooklyn College IRPE founded in 1977 under the leadership of Violet D. Klein, its first president, began with a membership of 150 and only a few course offerings.
-The Institute now has a membership of approximately 800 and offers more than 65 courses.
-From the beginning, Vi Klein and her group laid down certain basic principles which would guide the new organization and from which we have not deviated.
+BLL,founded as The Brooklyn College Institute for Retirees in Pursuit of Education (IRPE) in 1977 under the leadership of Violet D. Klein, its first president, began with a membership of 150 and only a few course offerings.
+The institute now has a membership of approximately 600 and offers more than 60 courses or lectures.
+From the beginning, Dr. Leslie Jacobson, Vi Klein and her group laid down certain basic principles that would guide the new organization and from which we have not deviated.
 Under the guidance of these principles, IRPE at Brooklyn College grew to become one of the largest organizations of its kind in the country.

 - Membership dues are kept as low as possible.
 From a financial point of view, we are entirely self-sustaining, and all activities are supported by membership dues.

-- The curriculum of the Institute emphasizes but is not restricted to academic learning.
-Most courses are in the humanities and sciences; many are workshops in performing arts: drama, vocal and instrumental music and art; and a few, like bridge, are frankly recreational.
-The Institute also conducts trips to places of historical and cultural interest, at reasonable cost.
+- The curriculum of the institute emphasizes but is not restricted to academic learning.
+Most courses are in the humanities and sciences; many are workshops in performing arts: drama, vocal and instrumental music, and art; and a few, like bridge, are completely recreational.
+The institute also conducts trips to places of historical and cultural interest, at reasonable cost.